liquidmetal-dev/cluster-api-provider-microvm/docs/development-with-tilt.md

     export CONTROL_PLANE_VIP=192.168.8.15
     export MVM_ROOT_IMAGE=docker.io/richardcase/ubuntu-bionic-test:cloudimage_v0.0.1
     export MVM_KERNEL_IMAGE=docker.io/richardcase/ubuntu-bionic-kernel:0.0.11

     cat templates/cluster-template.yaml | envsubst > cluster.yaml
     ```
 3. Edit **cluster.yaml** to make any changes of comment out sections.

+4. Add the `FailureDomain`s

+    This step exists just while I figure out how failure domains actually work
+    or until Richard gets back.
+Without _something_ set, your local clusters will
+    not be able to call flintlock.

+    Get your default interface address: `ip route | awk '/default/ {print $3}'`

+    In your `cluster.yaml`, add the following to **both** `MicroVMMachineTemplate`
+    specs:

+    ```yaml
+    failureDomain: <that address you just got>:9090
+    ```

-4. Do a dry run for the manifests:
+5. Do a dry run for the manifests:

     ```bash
     kubectl apply -f cluster.yaml --dry-run=server
     ```

-5. If you are happy apply and watch the logs in the tilt ui.
+6. If you are happy apply and watch the logs in the tilt ui.

-> Tilt uses hot reloading so you can make code changes to CAPMVM and it will automaticaly rebuild/deploy capmvm.
+> Tilt uses hot reloading so you can make code changes to CAPMVM and it will automatically rebuild/deploy capmvm.

+7. To delete the cluster **do not** use `kubectl delete -f cluster.yaml`.
+    Run `kubectl delete clusters.cluster.x-k8s.io mvm-test`.

 ## Debug